-Recognizing the lack of understanding, knowledge, education, and support for research for May-Thurner Syndrome, I created the MTS Resource Network on February 1, 2008.
+Recognizing the lack of understanding, knowledge, education, and support for research for May-Thurner Syndrome, I created the MTS Resource Network on February 1, 2008, on Google Groups.
 Membership grew steadily over the next 2 years.
-During the summer of 2010, I restructured our group and created several small interest groups, as well as a Facebook group.
-To date we have served approximately 4,000 members, coming to us from 20 different countries.
+During the summer of 2010, I restructured our Google group and created several small interest groups, as well as a Facebook group.
+To date we have served over 5,000 members, coming to us from 20 different countries.

 My story continued: I had sincerely believed that the 2004 DVT and successful treatment ended my blood vessel worries.
-I was certainly wrong about that!
-In November 2013, almost 9 years to the day from my first DVT, I had a second one from ankle to upper thigh.
+I was wrong about that!
+In November 2013, almost 9 years to the day from my first DVT, I had a second one from my ankle to upper thigh.
 This time it was in my right leg and was not considered to be MTS related.

-I have been fortunate to have a wealth of medical information right at my fingertips through my MTS Resource Network and its many hundreds of knowledgeable members.
-Putting together this vast store of knowledge, along with my own doctor’s excellent support and encouragement, I consider myself to be a success story.
+I have been fortunate to have a wealth of medical information right at my fingertips through my MTS Resource Network and its many hundreds of knowledgeable members, including the support of some top medical experts in the vascular community.
+Putting together this vast store of knowledge, along with my own physician’s excellent support and encouragement, I consider myself a MTS success story.

 I have shared a lot of information here about me.
-I am not altogether comfortable putting this much focus on my story right at the beginning of our Member Testimony section.
+I am not altogether comfortable putting this much focus on my own story at the beginning of our Member Testimony section.
 But that said, it may be important for those joining us to know that I am one of you and that we share many of the same concerns.

 What follows will be testimonies from my trusted volunteers (active members).
 I hope you will find what we have shared with you to be helpful and informative.
-We also invite you to join us if you should feel inclined.
+We invite you to join us if you should feel inclined.

 –Diane Peterson, MTS Resource Network Founder & Manager, Victoria, British Columbia, Canada